joelparkerhenderson/system-quality-attributes/doc/auditability/index.md

 - **Automated Monitoring**: Use automated monitoring tools to continuously review logs for suspicious activities or compliance issues.
 - **Regular Audits**: Conduct regular audits to ensure that the system's auditability features are functioning correctly and that logs are being properly maintained.

-### Conclusion

-Auditability is a critical attribute for systems that require transparency, accountability, and regulatory compliance.
-By addressing auditability as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that ensure all actions are traceable and verifiable.
-This maintains the integrity of the system, supports security and compliance efforts, and provides valuable insights for improving system operations.
-Ensuring auditability involves comprehensive logging, robust access controls, and regular audits to verify that the system accurately tracks and records all relevant activities.

 </span>

 **Define auditable:** <span data-chatgpt-prompt="define auditable (computers and software)">Auditable refers to the capability of tracking events or changes in a system, so the tracking can be reviewed later for compliance, security, or regulatory purposes.</span>